uonyekwuluje/uonyekwuluje.github.io/about.markdown

   </p>

   <p>
-    **NOTE:**<br>
-    The opinions expressed in my site’s blog are solely my own and do not express the views or opinions of my employer.
+    <b>NOTE:</b> The opinions expressed in my site’s blog are solely my own and do not express the views or opinions of my employer.
   </p>
 </div>